Minnesota Conservation Volunteer

 Audio Edition Information

 Like many Minnesota Conservation Volunteer readers, Ben Haller is delighted when a new issue comes in the mail.
-Unlike most, however, he doesn't thumb through to look at the striking photographs first.
+Unlike most readers, he doesn't thumb through to look at the striking photographs first.
 In fact, he doesn't look at the pictures at all.
-Blinded by macular degeneration, the retired Duluth carpenter and cabinetmaker reads his Conservation Volunteer -- "every issue and every word" -- via an audiotape produced by the Minnesota Braille and Talking Book Library.
+Blinded by macular degeneration, the retired Duluth carpenter and cabinetmaker listens to his Conservation Volunteer -- "every issue and every word".

 If you know someone who is unable to hold, handle, or see well enough to read Minnesota Conservation Volunteer in print, contact the library at 800-722-0550 or email@example.com for information about this service.